In this post:

 4. Refinance your home loan with another lender

 If there are simply better home loans on the market than the one you hold, it may pay to refinance to take advantage of a lower interest rate.
-Refinancing can save you money on your mortgage repayments in the long-term, but it will likely cost you in the short-term.
-You’ll need to be certain any reduction in repayments are worth the cost of refinancing.
+Refinancing can save you money on your mortgage repayments in the long term, but it will likely cost you in the short term.
+You'll also need to be certain any reduction in repayments is going to be worth the cost of refinancing.

 Update resultsUpdate